jacebrowning/gitman/docs/interfaces/cli.md

 gdm update --depth=<count>
 ```

-This will also record the exact versions that were checked out.
+This will also record the exact versions of any previously locked dependencies.
 Disable this behavior by instead running:

 ```sh
 gdm update --no-lock